 How is Growing Veterans’ Peer Support Training different than state-sponsored Peer Support training programs?

-Our peer-supporters do not take chart notes for a medical team or have paid positions as peer-supporters, like we see in medical and mental health institutions.
+Our peer-supporters do not take chart notes for a medical team or have paid positions as peer supporters as we see in medical and mental health institutions.
 We recognize that paid, professional peer-support roles can have the unintended consequence of creating an ‘over-under’ relationship between the peer and the peer-supporter.
 Instead, our peer-supporters fill that role as volunteers.
-They look for opportunities to use their own stories of healing and recovery to help encourage veterans who have not sought health services, to do so, in order to improve their level of wellness.
-This creates a cultural expectation that it is ok and encouraged to share personal stories of overcoming trauma, if it will be helpful and therapeutic to others within the group.
+They look for opportunities to use their own stories of healing and recovery to help encourage veterans who have not sought health services, to do so, to improve their level of wellness.
+This environment creates a cultural expectation that it is ok and encouraged to share personal stories of overcoming trauma if it will be helpful and therapeutic to others within the group.

-Lastly, we do not require a peer-supporter to have made a full recovery.
-Rather, we expect peer-supporters who complete our training to have made a commitment to recovery and have begun taking steps toward wellness.
-As a result, part of our training is geared toward helping peer-supporters learn what they can do individually, to seek their own wellness, practice self-care, and enhance their recovery.
+Lastly, we do not require a peer supporter to have made a full recovery.
+Rather, we expect peer supporters who complete our training to have made a commitment to recovery and have begun taking steps toward wellness.
+As a result, part of our training focuses on helping peer-supporters learn what they can do individually, to seek wellness, practice self-care, and enhance their recovery.
 Through this process we can strengthen our culture of peer-support, allowing individuals to show up, wherever they are at.
-Another cultural expectation then, is that everyone is seeking to improve their own level of well-being and to support each other as peers, in the process.
+Another cultural expectation then is that everyone is seeking to improve their personal level of well-being and to support each other as peers, in the process.